 Monitoring and management

 Sticky, rectanglular, nonultraviolet-reflecting, white traps should be placed at a density of one per 3 to 5 acres along the orchard periphery at the pink stage of apples on the south sides of trees at 5 to 6 feet above the ground.
-Insecticide treatment thresholds are 5 flies per trap by petal fall if no prebloom insecticide has been applied or average of 7 flies per trap with a prebloom insecticide.
+Insecticide treatment thresholds are 5 flies per trap by petal fall if no prebloom insecticide has been applied.
 An application of an effective insecticide as soon as pollination is complete is the best control tactic for orchards with a history of this sawfly.

 Numerous predators and parasitoids of European apple sawfly are reported from Europe, but no native biocontrol agents are reported to be effective in North America.
 A partially successful classical biological control program was initiated in Canada to introduce a solitary larval endoparasitoid Lathrolestes ensator Brauns (Hymenoptera: Ichneumonidae) for the control of this pest.
 Other options for biological control of European apple sawfly are the Heterohabditid and Steinernematid entomopathogenic nematodes, which are still being investigated in laboratory and semifield conditions.